LogtalkDotOrg/logtalk.org/_pages/tools.md

 ## GitHub actions and workflows

 GitHub actions and workflows are [available](https://github.com/logtalk-actions) for CI/CD of Logtalk applications with source code repos hosted at GitHub.
+See the [demo](https://github.com/logtalk-actions/demo) repo for an example of automating testing with xUnit and code coverage reports, (re)generating API documentation, and (re)generating application diagrams every time a commit is made.

 ## Third-party tools